simeononsecurity/simeononsecurity.ch/content/articles/bug-bounty-programs-engaging-the-crowd-in-security-testing/index.en.md

 One way to ensure the quality and relevance of submissions is to provide clear guidelines for what types of vulnerabilities are being sought, and what types of information should be included in vulnerability reports.
 Additionally, companies can use a combination of **automated and manual testing** to verify the validity of reported vulnerabilities.

-In conclusion, while bug bounty programs can be a valuable tool for identifying and addressing security vulnerabilities, they also come with several **challenges and risks** that companies need to be aware of.
+Wrapping up, while bug bounty programs can be a valuable tool for identifying and addressing security vulnerabilities, they also come with several **challenges and risks** that companies need to be aware of.
 By proactively addressing these challenges and risks, companies can ensure that their bug bounty programs are effective and contribute to the overall security of their software systems.

 ## Notable Bug Bounty Programs and Success Stories